vegaprotocol/documentation/docs/tutorials/building_a_bot/getting-started.md

 ```

-Here we're creating a class to hold connection details for the wallet, our API token and a session with the needed headers.
-We then have a wrapper to easily submit a transaction to the wallet's submission endpoint, which will then broadcast for us to the network.
-You will also need to ensure the vegawallet itself is set to the correct network (Fairground in the case of this tutorial) which is determined on startup of the CLI wallet in the wallet documentation.
+Here we're creating a class to hold connection details for the wallet, your API token and a session with the needed headers.
+We then have a wrapper to easily submit a transaction to the wallet's submission endpoint, which will then broadcast to the network.
+You will also need to ensure the Vega wallet itself is set to the correct network (Fairground in the case of this tutorial), which is determined on startup of the CLI wallet in the wallet documentation referenced earlier in this guide.

-Now, update the `main.py` code to use our new VegaWallet and maintain some orders by changing the code to:
+Now, update the `main.py` code to use your new Vega Wallet and maintain some orders by changing the code to:

 ```python
 import datetime